 - I did the colon detox but missed the liver detox.
 Can I still do it or do I need to do the colon detox again?

-- Is it okay to drink purified water during the day rather than juice?
+- Is it okay to drink purified water during the day instead of drinking juice?

-- With respect to an enema, is that something you buy at the drug store or is it special equipment that you need and if so where do you get that?
+- With respect to an enema, is that something you buy at the drug store?

 - Can I eat some dried fruit on the first and last day?

-- What are the rules for the first 3 to 5 days after the fast; what to avoid, what to eat when, tips, etc.
+- What are the rules for the first 3 to 5 days after the fast such as what to avoid, what to eat when, and tips?

 - Can the Liver Flush Tea be sweetened with Stevia?

 - Why do we have to wait until day 2 to have the potassium broth?
-And from day 2 on, it says to take the broth as a snack after dinner - but can this be drunk throughout the day like the tea?
+Can I drink it throughout the day?